Patient Care Technician

 This non-credit accelerated training program combines 6-7 weeks of classroom instruction with 3-4 weeks of clinical practice.
 Classroom instruction involves a combination of face-to-face lecture and skill labs at an STLCC campus, as well as independent online activities.
 Hands-on skill labs include a Healthcare Provider Basic Life support course through the American Heart Association.
 The clinical practice takes place at partnering hospital locations.
 This training program satisfies the requirement of the Missouri Department of Health and Senior Services for Unlicensed Assistive Personnel.
 A strict attendance policy is enforced throughout this training.

-Next class begins Feb.
-28 with Barnes-Jewish Hospital.
-Enrollment is highly selective and seats fill quickly.
-Apply now to get started.
+Enrollment is selective and seats fill quickly.
+Apply today to get started.

 Get Started Today!